View INSTANT Quotes

 If you design your policy correctly, IUL will do just that.

-The premiums paid into Index Universal Life insurance earn interest based on stock market indexes and grow the cash value within the policy.
+The premiums paid into Index Universal Life Insurance earn interest based on stock market indexes and grow the cash value within the policy.
 This bucket of cash can be used for anything you choose whenever you choose to use it.

 We are going to focus on the tax-free retirement strategy in this article.